Detect Code Issues in Design Time

 A high-priority code issues (in this case, errors related to an unresolved symbol and an incorrect return type) are highlighted with red text and red curly underline.

-A marker corresponding to the warning issue (4) is displayed on the marker bar.
+A marker corresponding to the suggestion issue is displayed on the marker bar.

 If the design-time code inspection is enabled, you can easily navigate between all issues (except those with the hint severity level) detected in the current file.